-Providing opportunity to teenagers and young adults living with disability
+Providing opportunities to young people living with disability

 Over the last six years, this unique event has provided an opportunity to over 110 teenagers and young adults living with a disability, who have challenged themselves to go beyond their best.
 Many of these participants have gone on to set and achieve many more personal goals.

-Over the past six years, the Krazy Kosci Klimb has provided opportunities for over 110 people to experience to challenge their limits.
+Over the past seven years, the Krazy Kosci Klimb has provided opportunities for over 110 people to experience to challenge their limits.
 Many have gone on beyond their best – read their stories.

 One of the inaugural Krazy Kosci Klimb participants, Felix Bennett is an Allambie Seals swimming squad member.
 Felix swims Freestyle and Backstroke, and holds State and Australian short and long course records for several age groups.
 Felix’s journey from first getting in the water as a six month old baby to holder of several Australian records has been full of hard work and plenty of support and Cerebral Palsy Alliance has been there every step of the way.